 “See you tomorrow.”

-We walked out, Mom holding my hand as we crossed the parking lot, and on the drive home, I told her everything, especially how I’d been the best writer in the room.
+We walked out, Mom holding my hand as we crossed the parking lot, and on the drive home, I told her everything.
 Nobody else got what the teacher was saying.
 I was the first to finish my outline and the last still writing when the clock ran out.
-Didn’t that prove I was the only one taking this seriously?
-The only one with real talent?
-Guess Jeans Girl and her friends would all write the same story because they had one idea among them.
+I was the only one taking this seriously, the only one with enough talent to write a good book.
+Guess Jeans Girl and her friends would all write the same story because they only had one idea among them.
 Why were they even here?
 Mom stopped me.
 “Pride is a sin.”

 “It isn’t pride, it’s the truth.
 Why can’t I say I’m the best when I am?”